macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 77: January 3, 2020

+**Today's Progress**: #R7D77 Used the "font-awesome-rails" gem to activate font-awesome in Rails 5.
+Can be found here: https://github.com/bokmann/font-awesome-rails Practice @ Codewars "80's Kids #5: You Can't Do That on Television" #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

+**Thoughts:** Rank 442 @ Codewars, 40000 @ Hackerrank 82064 @ Leetcode - 8 hour of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 76: January 2, 2020

-**Today's Progress**: #R7D76 Spent time to update gems in my repos to fix vulnerabilities reported by GitHub.Learned also yarn update, yarn install. ==== Kata today @ Codewars "80's Kids #4: Legends of the Hidden Temple" #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode
+**Today's Progress**: #R7D76 Spent time to update gems in my repos to fix vulnerabilities reported by GitHub.
+Learned also yarn update, yarn install.
+Practice @ Codewars "80's Kids #5: You Can't Do That on Television" #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

 **Thoughts:** Rank 442 @ Codewars, 40000 @ Hackerrank 82064 @ Leetcode - 8 hour of study.
 Goals: 1.
 Finish the Microverse curicullum